Triage Meditech

 The Four Stages of Wound Healing

-2. Inflammation: Cleaning the Wound
+2. Inflammation (Swelling): Cleaning of the Wound

-3. Proliferation: Rebuilding the Tissue
+3. Proliferation – Rebuilding Tissue

-4. Remodeling: Strengthening the Repair
+4. Renovation: Strengthening Repair

 Factors Affecting Wound Healing